teaforthecat/hemacs/README.md

 indeed, installing carbon emacs 24+ on osx is easiest with [homebrew](http://mxcl.github.com/homebrew). i go cutting edge like this =>

-`brew install emacs --cocoa --use-git-head --srgba --HEAD`

-then run `brew linkapps` or, better yet, move the Emacs.app from your homebrew cellar to your `/Applications` directory.
+`

-since we are already brewing, you might want to make sure you have these programs installed as well =>
+brew install emacs --cocoa --use-git-head --srgba --HEAD mv /usr/local/Cellar/emacs/HEAD/Emacs.app /Applications ` since we are already brewing, you might want to make sure you have these programs installed as well =>

-`brew install ag git ack markdown ispell bash-completion`
+`brew install ag git ack markdown ispell`

 also, the first time you boot a whole bunch of elisp packages will be installed so just relax.